 Different groups and individuals come to Sofia with very different lengths of stay in mind, and that affects the kinds of programmes that they are willing or able to subscribe to.
 “It takes a lot of measures to assist someone in being a useful and valuable member of this community for as long as they want to.”

-This is why the city is particularly interested in shared spaces, including shared gardens, an area in which Sofia will be receiving European funding as part of the Eurocities-led CONNECTION project.
+This is why the city is particularly interested in shared spaces, including shared gardens, an area in which Sofia will be receiving European funding as part of the Eurocities-led CONNECTION project, co-financed by the Asylum, Migration and Integration Fund.
 Through this project, the city will not only implement new integration action, but also share its best practices with other European cities.

 Sofia is intent not to create a two-tiered system, where migrants and locals are treated differently.
 “Within the city we do not have a specific bureau for migrants and refugees or front desk, they have to get services exactly as I do as a Bulgarian citizen.”
 On the other hand, the city recognises that there are difficulties for newcomers to orient themselves, and that dealing with these difficulties is an important part of providing equal access.